 Medi Classic Gold does a pretty good job for the most part.
 It has pretty decent coverage.
 It has a few useful benefits.
 It's not too expensive.
 However, the policy does make you wait 4 years before covering pre-existing diseases (like diabetes).
 So you could look at other options within the Star stable.
 Maybe YoungStar?

 The plan does what you expect super top up plans to do and if you have a pre-existing, there's nobody else that will cover these complications after just one year.
 Except, this policy.
 And while it might not be the most economical option out there, the plan also allows you to top up your cover by about 1 Crore, and that should more than suffice for most people.
 A solid super-top up plan overall.

 Cardiac Care Platinum

-A policy specifically meant for cardiac patients as it covers expenses related to angiograms, cardiac devices and even heart transplants without any waiting periods.
+A policy specifically meant for cardiac patients as it covers expenses related to angiograms, cardiac devices and even heart transplants with 30 days waiting period.

 Star Health Health insurance claim process